DESIGN AND ECOLOGY

 The treated greywater is then directed to a modular storage tank, where it can be retained for use in laundry and toilet systems, which account for 51% of a household’s water consumption.
 The system operates using gravity as its primary mechanical force.

 Coming from Spain, where water scarcity is a major issue, when I moved to the UK for university I had the goal of creating products that raise environmental awareness and work on creating a positive impact on the environmental crisis.
 For this project I researched systems in the built environment that create a positive environmental impact in the house , such as gutters, rain butts, or solar panels, and took inspirations from nature such as reptiles in arid regions that use their skin to filter and collect water.
-Furthermore, I have work experience at a company that works on filtration methods, taking it as inspiration for this project.

 "The Panasonic Design Impact Award" winner in London New Designers 2024.